valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-columns.md

 In this array, for each column an object is added with the following properties:

 - `propertyName`: The key from the document definition that is to be used to display column data.
 Default properties like `sequence` can be written plainly.
-Properties nested inside like `firstName` use a `$.` notation, i.e.:
+Properties nested inside like `firstName` use a JSON path expression, i.e.:
 `$.firstName`.
 - `translationKey`: The path to a translation in the translation files.
 In the above example, a combination of the document definition name and the key from the document definition is used.
 - `sortable`: A `boolean` value, which states whether the column should be sortable.
 Only enable this if the back-end supports sorting on this property.
+Currently, the back-end supports sorting on `createdOn`, `modifiedOn`, `sequence` and all JSON path expressions on the content.
 - `viewType`: This value is optional, and refers to the type converter to be used for the property value, otherwise the value will be displayed as a string.
 Examples of available type converters are `'date'`, `'boolean'`, `'relatedFiles `
 - and `'string'`.